Elections in Louisiana: Louisiana primary

-Since 1977, state elections in Louisiana have used the two-round system.
+Since 1975, state elections in Louisiana have used the two-round system.
 The first round of voting has become known as a jungle primary or Louisiana primary, as it serves a similar role to primary elections in other states.
 On election day, all candidates for the same office appear together on the ballot, often including several candidates from each major party.
 If one candidate receives over half of the vote in the first round, that candidate wins outright.
 Otherwise, the top two candidates, regardless of partisan affiliation, proceed to a runoff election.

 This primary system is used for state, parish, municipal, and congressional races, but is not used for presidential elections.
 Louisiana's unique primary system was instituted in 1975 by Democratic governor Edwin Edwards.
 Until 1997, the open primary election was held in October, meaning that no election would be held in November if the leading candidate won over 50 percent of the vote in October.
 Between 2008 and 2010, federal races did not use the jungle primary system.

 Though strictly speaking it occurs during the general election and so is not a primary election, the general election serves much the same role as a primary if no candidate wins a majority.
 If no candidate wins a simple majority in the first round, there is a runoff one month later between the top two candidates to determine the winner.
 This system is also used for United States Senate special elections in Mississippi and Texas, and all special elections for partisan offices in Georgia.
 It is also used for municipal elections in Chicago.

 In May 2005, Louisiana passed a law moving the primary back to October, with provisions intended to follow federal law.
 In June 2006, Louisiana Governor Kathleen Blanco signed Senate Bill No. 18 (later Act No. 560) into law, which took effect in 2008 and returned Congressional races to the closed primary system.

 In 2010, the legislature voted to revert federal elections to the nonpartisan blanket primary system with the passage of House Bill 292, which was signed into law by Governor Bobby Jindal on June 25, 2010.
 Since Louisiana's primary is virtually identical to the Washington state primary system, which was upheld by the US Supreme Court in Washington State Grange v.
 Washington State Republican Party (2008), it appears to satisfy constitutional concerns.

-Louisiana will revert to semi-open party primaries for Congressional elections starting in 2026, with unaffiliated voters allowed to choose which primary they wish to vote in.
+Louisiana reverted to semi-open party primaries for Congressional elections starting in 2026, with unaffiliated voters allowed to choose which primary they wish to vote in.